 Also, don't forget that by the end of Year 4, all pupils should be able to recite their timetables up to 12x12.
 Continue to practice those tricky timetables so they can be recited quickly when required.

 In school, we follow the White Rose scheme of Learning.
-We are now moving onto our Year 5 'Measurement:Perimeter and Area Unit'.
+We are continuing our Year 5 'Fractions and Decimals Unit'.
 Please see the white rose maths web-site for schemes of work and extra resources.